apache/incubator-retired-gearpump-site/docs/0.3/configuration_guide.md

-gearpump.retainHistoryData.intervalMs | 3600000 |  # time interval between two data points for history data (unit: ms) Usually this value is set to a big value so that we only store coarse-grain data gearpump.retainRecentData.seconds | 300 | max seconds of recent data to retain, tHis is for the fine-grain data gearpump.retainRecentData.intervalMs | 15000 | time interval between two data points for recent data (unit: ms) gearpump.log.daemon.dir | "logs" | The log dir for daemon processes(relative to current working directory) gearpump.log.application.dir | "logs" | The log dir for applications(relative to current working directory) gearpump.serializers | a map | custom serializer for streaming application gearpump.worker.slots | 100 | How many slots each worker contains gearpump.appmaster.vmargs | "" | JVM arguments for appmaster gearpump.appmaster.extraClasspath | "" | JVM default class path for appmaster gearpump.executor.vmargs | "" | JVM arguments for executor gearpump.executor.extraClasspath | "" | JVM default class path for executor gearpump.cluster.masters | [] | Config to set the master nodes of the cluster.
+gearpump.retainHistoryData.intervalMs | 3600000 |  # time interval between two data points for history data (unit: ms) Usually this value is set to a big value so that we only store coarse-grain data gearpump.retainRecentData.seconds | 300 | max seconds of recent data to retain, tHis is for the fine-grain data gearpump.retainRecentData.intervalMs | 15000 | time interval between two data points for recent data (unit: ms) gearpump.log.daemon.dir | "logs" | The log directory for daemon processes(relative to current working directory) gearpump.log.application.dir | "logs" | The log directory for applications(relative to current working directory) gearpump.serializers | a map | custom serializer for streaming application gearpump.worker.slots | 100 | How many slots each worker contains gearpump.appmaster.vmargs | "" | JVM arguments for AppMaster gearpump.appmaster.extraClasspath | "" | JVM default class path for AppMaster gearpump.executor.vmargs | "" | JVM arguments for executor gearpump.executor.extraClasspath | "" | JVM default class path for executor gearpump.cluster.masters | [] | Config to set the master nodes of the cluster.
 If there are multiple master in the list, then the master nodes runs in HA mode.  ### For example, you may start three master, on node1: bin/master -ip node1 -port 3000, on node2: bin/master -ip node2 -port 3000, on node3: bin/master -ip node3 -port 3000, then you need to set the cluster.masters = ["node1:3000","node2:3000","node3:3000"]